mattvenn/turtleprize/lesson-3-handout.md

 You can find out which [shapes are available for stamping here](http://docs.python.org/2/library/turtle.html#turtle.shape)

-# Enter your code to win a raspberry pi!
+# Enter your code to win a Raspberry Pi!

 Put your name, class, school and teacher's email at the top of your entry using comments: